Creating a highly engaged workplace begins with having effective employee retention strategies.

 Employee departures can also have a negative impact on the culture of teammates who are in the company.

 Whenever a coworker walks out the door, people notice.
-Some might even start wondering if they should start looking for a new job, too.
+Some might even start wondering if they should look for a new job.

 This may lead you to ask yourself: How can I retain employees and reduce employee turnover?